coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ### **Step 3: Paste the token and click submit**

-- Once you submit the access token.
+- Submit the access token.
-- Sit, Relax.
-We will setup everything
+- We will handle the setup process for you.
-- And next time, when you visit.
-This will auto detect and you will be able to directly login.
+- On subsequent visits, your setup will be automatically detected, allowing for direct login.

 ![Untitled](./images/self-hosted-page.png)